-3.1: Gender Analysis
+3.1: Gender Analysis11

 There are several tools and frameworks that are used to analyse gender vulnerabilities.
-Some of these include: The Harvard Analytical Framework (HAF), Moser Frameworks, Capabilities and Vulnerabilities Frameworks, Social Relations Frameworks, Gender Analysis Matrix (GAM), Empowerment Frameworks and the Participatory Rapid Appraisal (PRA) Frameworks among others.
+Some of these include: The Harvard Analytical Framework (HAF), Moser Framework, Capabilities and Vulnerabilities Analysis Framework, Social Relations Framework, Gender Analysis Matrix (GAM), Empowerment Framework and the Participatory Rapid Appraisal (PRA) Framework among others.

 Each County can make a choice on which framework best suits its conditions.
-The Capabilities and Vulnerabilities Framework for instance maps out the capacities based on people's existing strengths and weaknesses and asks two pertinent questions regarding the skills and resources present in the community and who has access and control of the resou
+The Capabilities and Vulnerabilities Framework for instance maps out the capacities based on people's existing strengths and weaknesses and asks two pertinent questions regarding the skills and resources present in the community and who has access and control of the resources.

-Capabilities and Vulnerabilities Analysis (CVA) Framework
+Capabilities and Vulnerabilities Analysis (CVA) Framework12

-This would be one the best approach of conducting gender analysis in counties Main Focus
+This would be one the best approach of conducting gender analysis in counties

+Main Focus